 (b) confer a defence to an action in any civil proceeding or otherwise affect a right of action in any civil proceeding.

+[Clause 79 inserted by No. 13 of 2005 s.
+32.]

 80. Circumstances preventing compliance may be defence to prosecution

 It is a defence to a prosecution for a contravention of a listed OSH law if the defendant proves that it was not practicable to comply with it because of an emergency prevailing at the relevant time.

+[Clause 80 inserted by No. 13 of 2005 s.
+32.]

 81. Regulations — general

 (1) The regulations may prescribe any of the following —